Inkdeath

-Inkdeath (German title: Tintentod) is a 2007 young adult fantasy novel by Cornelia Funke.
+Inkdeath (Tintentod) is a 2007 young adult fantasy novel by Cornelia Funke.
 It is the third novel in the Inkheart series, following Inkheart and Inkspell.

 Plot summary

 The plot begins a few weeks after the events of Inkspell, with Farid and Meggie's mission of resurrecting Dustfinger, who died at the end of Inkspell.

 Inkdeath begins with the now immortal, but slowly decaying, Adderhead, ruler of the southern part of the Inkworld, his brother-in-law Milksop, the king of Ombra, and his right-hand man, The Piper, ruling over the city of Ombra and its small surrounding villages.
 The three Folcharts, Meggie, Resa, and Mortimer, along with an unborn Folchart child, live on an abandoned farm.
 Farid, who gave up his fire after Dustfinger's death, works for Orpheus, who treats him like a slave while promising that he will read a dead Dustfinger back to life.
-Meanwhile, Fenoglio has given up writing and become drunken and senile.
+Meanwhile, Fenoglio has given up writing and become drunk and senile.
 He resents that Orpheus is changing Inkworld and asking questions about the "White Women".
 Ombra is under constant threat by Adderhead's men, who have killed nearly every young adult male in the city and regularly kidnap children to work in the mines.
 The only one opposing them is the "Bluejay", who is actually Mortimer.

 Meanwhile, Orpheus, who has been changing the story, calls a meeting of the robber graveyard to have the Bluejay resurrect Dustfinger and die in the process.
 Mortimer agrees and summons the White Women, who brings him to the world of the dead for three days.
 During this time, Meggie believes he is dead and becomes furious with both Farid and her mother, Resa.
 In the world of the dead, Mortimer meets Death, who makes a bargain with him: he will release him and Dustfinger as long as he finishes what he started and writes the three words in the White Book.
 If he is unsuccessful, Death will take him, Dustfinger, and Meggie, as she helped to bind the White Book.
 He awakens from the world of death and brings Dustfinger, who no longer has his scars, with him.